bmeviauac01/datadriven/docs/homework/GitHub.md

 1. When you are truly ready, open a _pull request_.

     !!! tip "Why the pull request?"
-        This _pull request_ combines all changes you made, and shows us the final result.
+        This _pull request_ combines all changes you made and shows us the final result.
 This helps the instructor to evaluate your submission more easily by seeing all changes at once.
-This _pull request_ means you submit your solution, hence this step **cannot be omitted**.
+This _pull request_ means you submit your solution; hence this step **cannot be omitted**.

-    To open the _pull request_ you need to go to the repository's GitHub web frontend.
-If you pushed recently, GitHub will offer you to create the pull request..
+    To open the _pull request_, you need to go to the repository's GitHub web frontend.
+If you pushed recently, GitHub will offer you to create the pull request.

     ![GitHub create pull request](images/github/github-create-pull-request-1.png)

     You may also open the _pull request_ from the menu at the top.
-It is important to specify the correct branches: `master` is the target into witch `solution` is merged.
+It is important to specify the correct branches: `master` is the target into which `solution` is merged.

     ![GitHub create pull request](images/github/github-create-pull-request-2.png)